Saint David's School (New York City): Community service

-Saint David's participates in many community service initiatives, some of which include their annual Halloween candy drive, their bottle cap drive, and other fundraising projects.
-They work with New York Cares for their annual coat drive, the Graham Windham Mitten and Hat Collection, Project Cicero for book donations, City Harvest for annual food drives, Ronald McDonald's Fun Run, Florence Nightingale Nursing Home and Terence Cardinal Cooke Nursing Home for nursing home visits and carols, and It's My Park Day to rejuvenate New York City Parks.
+Saint David's participates in many community-service initiatives, some of which include its annual Halloween candy drive, its bottle cap drive, and other fundraising projects.
+It works with New York Cares for its annual coat drive, the Graham Windham Mitten and Hat Collection, Project Cicero for book donations, City Harvest for annual food drives, Ronald McDonald's Fun Run, Florence Nightingale Nursing Home and Terence Cardinal Cooke Nursing Home for nursing home visits and carols, and It's My Park Day to rejuvenate New York City Parks.

-In 2004, the school raised more than $10,000 for the Red Cross and their South East Asia Tsunami Fund.
-In 2010, they raised $36,000 for Haiti's Recovery Fund.
-And in 2011, they began a new initiative to raise money to build a school in the Tigray Region of Ethiopia with the help of Mimi's Building Blocks and Save the Children.
-They raised more than $120,000 and Saint David's Kalina School opened in Ethiopia in the fall of 2013.
+In 2004, the school raised more than $10,000 for the Red Cross and its South East Asia Tsunami Fund.
+In 2010, it raised $36,000 for Clinton Bush Haiti Fund.
+And in 2011, the school began a new initiative to raise money to build a school in the Tigray Region of Ethiopia with the help of Mimi's Building Blocks and Save the Children.
+It raised more than $120,000 and Saint David's Kalina School opened in Ethiopia in the fall of 2013.